tjsmelter/Profile/README.md

 # Thomas Smelter

-Combining skills of data analytics and operations with interests in mental health and combating misinformation
+Combining skills of data analytics and operations, Spanish and Portuguese language proficiency with interests in mental health and combating misinformation